-Best Management Practice (BMP) Description Mitigation and monitoring measures that are protective of site worker and public health and safety Prior to construction, SJRRC, in coordination with CHSRA, shall coordinate proposed soil management measures and reporting activities with stakeholders and regulatory agencies with jurisdiction in order to establish an appropriate monitoring and reporting program that meets all federal, state, and local laws for the Project and each of the contaminated sites.
+Best Management Practice Description Mitigation and monitoring measures that are protective of site worker and public health and safety Prior to construction, SJRRC shall coordinate proposed soil management measures and reporting activities with stakeholders and regulatory agencies with jurisdiction in order to establish an appropriate monitoring and reporting program that meets all federal, state, and local laws for the Project and each of the contaminated sites.
 BMP HAZ-5 Prepare Project Construction Health and Safety Plan.
-Prior to construction, SJRRC, in coordination with CHSRA, will ensure the development of a HASP for the overall proposed Project to guide all construction activities.
-A Certified Industrial Hygienist will review this plan, based on evaluations of proposed construction activities, the potential hazards identified, and any future assessment prepared for the proposed Project.
+Prior to construction, SJRRC will ensure the development of a HASP for the overall Project to guide all construction activities.
+A Certified Industrial Hygienist will review this plan, based on evaluations of construction activities, the potential hazards identified, and any future assessment prepared for the Project.
 This HASP will contain specific procedures for encountering expected and unexpected contaminants.
 It will prescribe safe work practices, contaminant monitoring, personal protective equipment, emergency response procedures, and safety training requirements to protect construction workers and third parties.
 The plan will meet the requirements of 29 CFR 1910 and 1926, and all other applicable federal, state, and local regulations and requirements.
 The HASP will be prepared before the start of construction.
 BMP HAZ-6 LUST Sites and Coordination with DTSC.
-Prior to construction on properties with a LUST, SJRRC, in coordination with CHSRA, will ensure that coordination be required with DTSC regarding any plans specified, construction activities, and/or public outreach activities needed to verify that construction activities on properties with LUSTs would be managed in a manner protective of public health and the environment.
+Prior to construction on properties with a LUST, SJRRC will ensure that coordination be required with DTSC regarding any plans specified, construction activities, and/or public outreach activities needed to verify that construction activities on properties with LUSTs would be managed in a manner protective of public health and the environment.
 BMP HAZ-7 Halt Construction Work if Potentially Hazardous Materials/Abandoned Oil Wells are Encountered.
-During construction, SJRRC, in coordination with CHSRA, will ensure that contractors will follow all applicable local, state, and federal regulations regarding discovery, notification, response, disposal, and remediation for hazardous materials and/or abandoned oil wells encountered during the construction process.
+During construction, SJRRC will ensure that contractors will follow all applicable local, state, and federal regulations regarding discovery, notification, response, disposal, and remediation for hazardous materials and/or abandoned oil wells encountered during the construction process.
 Construction work shall halt in the event of the discovery of unidentified underground storage tanks (UST), unexpected contamination, or hazardous waste or materials to allow UST decommissioning; field screening; material testing, mitigation, and contaminant management.
-If an unexpected release of hazardous substances is found in reportable quantities, the National Response Center must be notified by calling 1-800-424-8802, and cleanup must be coordinated with environmental agencies.
+If an unexpected release of hazardous substances is found in reportable quantities, the National Response Center must be notified by calling 1- 800-424-8802, and cleanup must be coordinated with environmental agencies.

-Best Management Practice (BMP) Description BMP HAZ-8 Pre-Demolition Investigation.
-Prior to the demolition of any structures, SJRRC, in coordination with CHSRA, will ensure that a survey be conducted for the presence of hazardous building materials, such as ACMs, LBPs, and other materials falling under the Universal Waste requirements.
+Best Management Practice Description BMP HAZ-8 Pre-Demolition Investigation.
+Prior to the demolition of any structures, SJRRC will ensure that a survey be conducted for the presence of hazardous building materials, such as ACMs, LBPs, and other materials falling under the Universal Waste requirements.
 The results of this survey shall be submitted to SJRRC and applicable stakeholders as deemed appropriate by SJRRC.
 If any hazardous building materials are discovered, prior to demolition of any structures, a plan for proper removal shall be prepared in accordance with applicable OSHA and San Joaquin County Environmental Health Department requirements.
-The removal plan.
-If asbestos-related work is required to implement the removal plan.
-If asbestos Certification).
-Prior to any demolition activities, the contractor shall be required to secure the site and ensure utilities are disconnected.
+The contractor performing the work shall be required to implement the removal plan.
+If asbestos-related work is required, the contractor or their subcontractor shall be required to secure the site and ensure utilities are disconnected.
 BMP HAZ-9 Limit Use of Extremely Hazardous Materials Near Schools During Construction.
-During construction, the contractor shall not handle an extremely hazardous substance (as defined in California Public Resources Code Section 21151.4) or a mixture containing extremely hazardous substances in a quantity equal to or greater than the state threshold quantity specified pursuant to subdivision (j) of Section 25532 of the Health and Safety Code within 0.25 mile of a school.
+During construction, SJRRC will ensure that the contractor shall not handle an extremely hazardous substance (as defined in California Public Resources Code Section 21151.4) or a mixture containing extremely hazardous substances in a quantity equal to or greater than the state threshold quantity specified pursuant to subdivision (j) of Section 25532 of the Health and Safety Code within 0.25 mile of a school.
 The contractor would be required to monitor all use of extremely hazardous substances.